 Many writers experience feelings of insecurity.
 Ernest Hemingway supposedly said, “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”

 If writers are figuratively transforming the essence of their being into words on paper for others to read, then it’s no wonder the best writers suffer from their own insecurities and fear of judgment!

 Feeling inadequate is expected, and totally normal.
-But the ability to pursue your goals to become an author despite your fear is what will set you apart from all the other aspiring book writers out there.
+But the ability to pursue your goal to learn how to become an author (despite your fear) is what will set you apart from all the other aspiring book writers out there.

 Steps to build a positive author mindset: